lisefrac/redtrilliumgardens.com/content/buy-plants.md

 This year we are selling some annual natives in 6-cell trays for $14.
 We hope this will give you better value and allow you to put in a few more plants!

-- [Partridge pea (Chamaecrista fasciculata)](/info-sheets/cha-fas/) - currently I have two of these unexpectedly available at $14/6pk. ("Unexpectedly" because they self-sowed into the pots from last year!)
 - [Sweet everlasting (Pseudognaphalium obtusifolium)](/info-sheets/pseudognaphalium-obtusifolium/) - these are supposedly annuals, but overwintered in pint pots regardless!
 (I suspect because they had not flowered yet when winter came).
 I am offering these at $4/pint.
+Only 1 left!
 - [Pale corydalis (Corydalis sempervirens)](/info-sheets/corydalis-sempervirens/) - only available as plugs (4 of them) at $3 each, or $10 for all 4.
 These are strays that self-seeded last year and grew up in other pots!
 (I guess this is proof that they will self-sow and return more than once!)
+- American hog-peanut (Amphicarpaea bracteata) - two 1-quart pots available for $10 each
+- Jewelweed (Impatiens capensis) - two 1-quart pots available for $10 each

 ### Annual Native Hemiparasites